bryandlee/naver-webtoon-faces/README.md

 ## Face2Webtoon

 ### Finetuning SwapAE
 Finetuning the webtoon-trained SwapAE model with real human faces for small amount of steps improves the robustness.
 Using the StyleGAN as a style image generator, exploration of styles without real webtoon data is also possible.
 See `train_aux.py` and `face2webtoon.ipynb`.
+An unconditional lightweight model can be found [here](https://github.com/bryandlee/animegan2-pytorch).

 ![./imgs/face2webtoon/dh.jpg](./imgs/face2webtoon/dh.jpg)